 Honors & Awards

-In 2022, Ian was included on the Texas Super Lawyers “Rising Star” list, an annual honor awarded to no more than 2.5 percent of the lawyers in Texas.
+Ian has been included in 2022-2023, on the Texas Super Lawyers “Rising Star” list, an annual honor awarded to no more than 2.5 percent of the lawyers in Texas.

 Ian received his law degree from SMU Dedman School of Law in 2015.
 He served as president of the International Law Review Association, a Vice-Chair of the SMU Board of Advocates, and based on his advocacy skills, was selected for membership in The Order of Barristers.
 He was the national runner-up in the 2015 ABA Client Counseling Competition.